mmbman/Katagiri/zazen-instruction.md

 title: "Katagiri Roshi’s Zazen Instruction"
 ---

-This is an audio recording of Katagiri Roshi offering zazen instruction, posted by Dharma Field Zen Center on YouTube.
-Katagiri Roshi visited a Menomonie, Wisconsin meditation group in 1981 and offered zazen instruction.
+This is an audio recording of Katagiri Roshi offering zazen instruction to a meditation group in Menomonie, Wisconsin in 1981, posted by Dharma Field Zen Center on YouTube.
 This recording is a valuable resource, as Katagiri Roshi is offering the most basic instruction in Zen.
-Strongly recommended.

 “Katagiri Roshi Meditation Instruction” on YouTube, posted by Dharma Field Zen Center: